Cook-coding21/Single-share-stock-decider/README.md

 # Yahoo Finance Stock Researcher

 A simple Python research tool for stocks, ETFs, index funds, and indexes.
-Enter a ticker symbol, and the program creates a readable report using data returned by Yahoo Finance.
+Enter a ticker symbol and the program creates a readable report using data returned by Yahoo Finance.

 This project is for research and learning.
-It does **not** give buy or sell instructions
+It does **not** give buy or sell instructions.

 ## What the program does